betterscientificsoftware/bssw.io/Articles/Blog/BuildingCommunitySoftwarePolicies.md

 Bio:

-Ulrike Meier Yang is a computational mathematician at the Center for Applied Scientific Computing (CASC) of Lawrence Livermore National Laboratory.
-She leads the Mathematical Algorithms & Computing Group in CASC.
-She is the lead of the xSDK project in DOE's Exascale Computing Project.
-Her research interests are numerical algorithms, parallel computing, performance evaluation and software design.
-She is a developer of hypre, a parallel linear solvers and preconditioners software library that won an R&D 100 award in 2006 and is used all around the world.
-Before she came to LLNL, she worked at the Center for Supercomputing Research and Development at the University of Illinois in Urbana-Champaign and at Forschungszentrum Jülich in Germany.
-She earned her Ph.D. in Computer Science from the University of Illinois in Urbana-Champaign and received a Diplom (equivalent to an MS) in Mathematics from Ruhr-Universität Bochum, Germany.
+Ulrike Meier Yang leads the Mathematical Algorithms & Computing Group in the Center for Applied Scientific Computing of Lawrence Livermore National Laboratory.
+She is the lead of the xSDK project in DOE's Exascale Computing Project, the Linear Solvers Topical Area Lead in the SciDAC FASTMath Institute, and a developer of the software library hypre.
+She earned her Ph.D. in Computer Science from the University of Illinois in Urbana-Champaign.
+Her research interests are numerical algorithms, parallel computing, and scientific software design.

 Piotr Luszczek is a Research Assistant Professor at the Innovative Computing Laboratory in the University of Tennessee, Knoxville's Tickle College of Engineering.
-Piotr earned his BS and MSc degrees in Computer Science from AGH University of Science and Technology in Kraków, Poland, and his PhD in Computer Science from the University of Tennessee Knoxville.
-Piotr's research interests include benchmarking, numerical linear algebra for high-performance computing, automatic performance tuning for modern hardware, and stochastic models for performance.
-Piotr has over a decade of experience developing HPC numerical software for large scale, distributed memory systems with multicore processors and hardware accelerators.
-Currently, Piotr serves a co-PI for the ECP xSDK project, the primary goal of which is to improve access to world-class software on exascale machines.
-In the course of his career, Piotr has achieved a Google Scholar h-index of 33 and an i10-index of 91.
+Piotr earned his PhD in Computer Science from the University of Tennessee, Knoxville.
+His research interests include benchmarking, numerical linear algebra for high-performance computing, automatic performance tuning, and stochastic performance models.
+He has over a decade of experience developing HPC numerical software for large scale, distributed memory multicore systems with hardware accelerators.
+Piotr serves as a co-PI on the ECP xSDK project that aims to improve access to world-class software on exascale machines.

 <!---
 Publish: No